Jewish left: In Soviets and against fascism

 As with the American Revolution of 1776, the French Revolution of 1789, and the German Revolution of 1848, many Jews worldwide welcomed the Russian Revolution, viewing the collapse of a regime associated with antisemitic pogroms as a positive development.
 Many believed that the new Soviet order would improve conditions for Jews in the region.
 Many Jews became involved in communist parties, constituting large proportions of their membership in many countries, including Great Britain and the United States.
-Some Communist parties had dedicated Jewish sections, such as the Yevsektsiya in the Soviet Union.
+Some communist parties had dedicated Jewish sections, such as the Yevsektsiya in the Soviet Union.
 The Soviet government implemented policies toward Jews and Jewish culture that fluctuated over time, at times promoting Jewish cultural development—such as supporting Yiddish-language scholarship and establishing the Jewish Autonomous Oblast—while also engaging in antisemitic purges, including the crackdown following the Doctors' Plot.

-With the rise of fascism in parts of Europe during the 1920s and 1930s, many Jews became active in left-wing movements, particularly Communist parties, which were at the forefront of antifascist efforts.
+With the rise of fascism in parts of Europe during the 1920s and 1930s, many Jews became active in left-wing movements, particularly communist parties, which were at the forefront of antifascist efforts.
 Jewish volunteers participated in the International Brigades during the Spanish Civil War, including the American XV International Brigade and the Polish-Jewish Palafox Battalion.
-In Britain, Jews and leftist activists fought Oswald Mosley’s British Union of Fascists, including at the Battle of Cable Street in 1936.
+In Britain, Jews and leftist activists fought Oswald Mosley's British Union of Fascists, including at the Battle of Cable Street in 1936.
 The Jewish Anti-Fascist Committee in the Soviet Union also played a role in mobilizing opposition to fascism.

-During World War II, Jewish leftist groups were actively involved in resistance against Nazism.
+During World War II, Jewish leftist groups were actively involved in resistance to Nazism.
 Bundists and Labor Zionists played key roles in the Jewish Combat Organization and the Warsaw Ghetto Uprising.

 Radical Jews in Central and Western Europe

 Alongside movements rooted in the Jewish working class, relatively assimilated middle-class Jews in Central and Western Europe explored radicalism within Jewish tradition.
 Martin Buber incorporated Hasidic Jewish thought into his anarchist philosophy, while Gershom Scholem combined anarchism with his scholarship on Kabbalah.
 Walter Benjamin was influenced by both Marxism and Jewish messianism, and Gustav Landauer, a religious Jew, identified as a libertarian communist.
-Jacob Israël de Haan merged socialism with Haredi Judaism, while Bernard Lazare, a left-libertarian, initially embraced Zionism in 1897 but later criticized its bourgeois character in a letter to Theodor Herzl and the Zionist Action Committee writing "You are bourgeois in thoughts, bourgeois in your feelings, bourgeois in your ideas, bourgeois in your conception of society."
+Jacob Israël de Haan merged socialism with Haredi Judaism, while Bernard Lazare, a left-libertarian, initially embraced Zionism in 1897 but later criticized its supposedly bourgeois character in a letter to Theodor Herzl and the Zionist Action Committee writing "You are bourgeois in thoughts, bourgeois in your feelings, bourgeois in your ideas, bourgeois in your conception of society."
 In the Weimar Republic, Walther Rathenau was a prominent figure in the Jewish left.